element2112/ACCHORD/artifacts/architecture.md

 # Business Rules

-Due to our web application not being used for business purposes, business rules does not apply.
+Due to our web application not being used for business purposes, business rules do not apply.

 # User Interface Design
 ##### Descriptions and table are within the document